Data-Liberation-Front/csvlint.sh/README.md

 You can then untar the file like so:

 ```
-tar xzf csvlint-1.0.0-osx.tar.gz # Example for OSX - YMMV
+tar xzf csvlint*.tar.gz
 ```

 Then copy the resulting folder to a sensible place.
-Make sure to add the location of the `csvlint` binary to your `PATH`.
+Make sure to add the location of the `csvlint` binary to your `$PATH`.

-## Generate application files yourself
+# Generate application files yourself

 If you're interested in how this thing works, you can generate the application files yourself.